johnflanagan827/intelliblog/README.md

 # Conclusion

 Congratulations!
-You've successfully set up IntelliBlog!
+You have now successfully set up IntelliBlog.
 If you encounter any issues or have questions, please feel free to reach out for support.

+## License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as you see fit.
+See the [LICENSE](LICENSE) file for more details.